dell/omnia/docs/source/Roles/Utils/OSPackageUpdate.rst

 To run the playbook, run the following commands: ::

-    cd utils
+    cd utils/software_update
-    ansible-playbook package_update.yml
+    ansible-playbook software_update.yml -i inventory

-.. note:: At the end of the playbook, the package update status is displayed by target node.
-If the update status of any node is ``failed``, use the command log (``/var/log/xcat/commands.log``) to debug the issue.
-Alternatively, verify that the node is reachable post provisioning.
+Inventory should contain the IP of the target nodes.
+For example,

+        10.5.0.101
+        10.5.0.102